think-free-backup/deprecated-nutsy/README.md

 Installation :
 --------------

-run : npm install > Will install base dependencies create or clone your application to the folder application create or clone your endpoints for rest and socket in the folder endpoints
+- run : npm install > Will install base dependencies
+- create or clone your application to the folder application
+- (optional - depend of application) create or clone your endpoints for rest and socket in the folder endpoints

 Communication :
 ---------------